Agricultural Biosciences (Master of Science)

 - Board of Examination

 The board of examination is a committee consisting of university professors and lecturers of the degree program.
 The chairperson of the board of examination of your degree program is Prof. Dr.sc.agr. habil.
 Chris-Carolin Schön.
 Applications to the board of examination are received by the secretary and submitted to the board of examination for decision.
-You can reach the secretary by sending an email to examination.co@ls.tum.de.
+You can reach the secretary by sending an email to examination.co(at)ls.tum.de.

 Detailed, degree program - specific information about graduation can be found in the